tailcallhq/tailcallhq.github.io/docs/guides/cli.md

 title: CLI
 ---

 The TailCall CLI (Command Line Interface) is an essential part of the TailCall toolkit.
 It allows developers to manage and optimize GraphQL configurations directly from the command line.
-Each command within the CLI is designed to handle a specific aspect of GraphQL composition.
+Each command within the CLI handles a specific aspect of GraphQL composition.
 Below, you'll find a detailed overview of each command, along with its options and usage examples.

 ## check